hrst-connect/connect-webview/lib/README.md

 # Connect WebView JavaScript Library
-A library of commonly used functions that are used in the examples.
+A library of commonly used functions that are used in some of the examples.

 ## Setup
 Install dependencies: